< All Topics

 Configuring PGP

-Generate a key for use in OSCAR for the tomcat8 user.
+Assuming that you want chart exports to be encrypted you can generate a key for use in OSCAR for the tomcat user.
 Follow the prompts (the defaults will do fine), and set a pass phrase.
 Be sure to set a name and email to serve as the UID for the key, and as a handle on any files you need to sign.
-The following is similar to expected output.
+The following is similar to expected output and was written for the convention used in tomcat 8.
+For tomcat 9 replace ‘tomcat8’ with ‘tomcat’.

 $ sudo mkdir /var/lib/tomcat8/.gnupg